-Recruitment is now underway in City Fertility clinics located at Brisbane, Brisbane Southside, Bundoora, and the Gold Coast; and the Royal Hospital for Women, Randwick Sydney.
+Recruitment is now underway in City Fertility clinics located at Brisbane, Brisbane Southside, Bundoora, and the Gold Coast; the Royal Hospital for Women, Randwick Sydney; and Melbourne and Perth.

 Eligibility and more information

-If you have been told that your sperm health could be better, then you might be eligible for this study.
+If you have been told your sperm health could be better, you might be eligible for this study.
 You do not need to be actively trying to conceive to volunteer for the study.